Coloby/quartz_notes/quartz_content/PublicNotes/Codes Folder Structure.md

 - principles
+	- Writing all in one file or not having folders is ok as long as it's mantainable, don't follow conventions for the sake of it [-](https://youtu.be/RmGHnYUqQ4k?t=151)
 	- if you don't feel lost but feel like the structure could be better, don't change it.
 Change it only when you feel like you have to
 	- if folder name would be the same of the component, just call the component index.tsx - [src](https://youtu.be/Mm6_DlO5vvs?t=569)

-- Folder organization strategies by project size - [src-webdev](https://youtu.be/UUga4-z7b6s?t=236) - [srcgithub](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md)
+- Folder organization strategies by proj size - [src-webdev](https://youtu.be/UUga4-z7b6s?t=236) - [srcgithub](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md)
 	- small - (probably non production or small outcomes)
 		- personal least complex choice, highly subjective
 	- mid - based on route